aliceechen1206/sales-predictions/README.md

 | Decision Tree | 3027332338176.8823 | -3.32178924642665e+18 |

 # Recommendations
 With a negative R2 score, you can safely assume that the model is a very poor fit to the data and a super large RMSE will only confirm that.
+So based on the metrics results I wouldn't suggest a Decision Tree model to this data.

 # For further information
 For any additional questions, please contact aliceechen1206@gmail.com